learnapollo/learnapollo/content/tutorial-ios/ios-03.md

 }
 ```

 Nested queries are where GraphQL really shines compared to REST.
-With a REST API, it usually requires multiple calls to request data that goes over one or two relationships in your data model, with GraphQL all data requirements can be specified upfront in the query and the data can be fetched within only one API call.
+With a REST API, it usually requires multiple calls to request data that goes over one or two relationships in a data model, with GraphQL all data requirements can be specified upfront in the query and the data can be fetched within only one API call.

-The above query requests all pokemons owned by the trainer called `$name`.
-The pokemons will be returned as an array, and each of them will have an `id`, a `name` and a `url`.
+The above query requests all Pokemons that are owned by the trainer called `$name`.
+The Pokemons will be returned as an array, and each of them will have an `id`, a `name` and a `url`.

 Go ahead and replace the existing query in `PokedexTableViewController.graphql` with the query above, then hit `CMD + B` and inspect `API.swift` again.

 We just got another nested struct, this time it's called `OwnedPokemon` and nested inside `TrainerQuery.Data.Trainer`.
 This well reflects the nesting inside the query.
 Also notice that the `TrainerQuery.Data.Trainer` got a new property, which is an array of `TrainerQuery.Data.Trainer.OwnedPokemon`.

 Let's use this new data in our code!
 In `PokedexTableViewController.swift`, we can now make use of the fact that the `TrainerQuery.Data.Trainer` knows its owned pokemons, so we can actually display the correct number of pokemons rather than a hardcoded `0`.
-Change the generation of the `greetingString` inside `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath)` as follows:
+Change the generation of the `greetingString` inside `tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath)` like so:

 ```swift
 let greetingString: String